Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: Bayesian Model Selection

 For several parameters, such as $y_{\rm loss,2}$, $y_{\rm loss,4}$, $y_{\rm loss,6}$, and $\eta_0$, $\eta_2$, $\eta_4$, an energy dependence is inherent by construction, as these parameters appear within implicitly $\snn$-dependent functional forms.
 For example, at $\snn=200\;\mathrm{GeV}$, the initial rapidity $y_{\rm init}$ is large, rendering $y_{\rm loss,2}$ effectively uninfluential; indeed, the posterior reflects this by remaining flat.
 Similarly, the parameter $\eta_4$, which controls the behavior of $\tilde{\eta}(\mu_B)$ at large $\mu_B$, is unconstrained at 200 GeV, consistent with the small net-baryon density at this energy.

 In contrast, other parameters are not directly coupled to collision energy in their functional form but exhibit strong energy dependence in their inferred posteriors.
-For instance, the parameter $\alpha_{\rm rem}$, which controls the energy-momentum loss of collision remnants~\cite{Shen:2022oyg}, peaks near zero at 7.7 GeV, while the 19.6 and 200 GeV analyses favor higher values, $\alpha_{\rm rem} \sim 0.6$.
+For instance, the parameter $\alpha_{\rm rem}$, which controls the energy-momentum loss of collision remnants~\cite{Shen:2022oyg}, peaks near zero at 7.7 GeV, while the 19.6 and 200 GeV analyses favor higher values, $\alpha_{\rm rem} \approx 0.6$.
 This behavior is physically reasonable: even without substantial energy loss, the collision remnants overlap with the string source terms in the 3D-Glauber model at low collision energies.
 Another example is $\lambda_B$, which controls baryon number fluctuations to string junctions~\cite{Pihan:2023dsb, Pihan:2024lxw}.
 Its energy dependence is in line with theoretical expectations, where the cross-sections for string junctions decrease with the collision energy~\cite {Kharzeev:1996sq}.

-Similarly, the initial hotspot transverse size $\sigma_x$ is larger at 7.7 GeV and smaller at higher energies, consistent with less radial flow at lower beam energies and its impact on observables such as $\langle \pT \rangle$.
+Similarly, the initial hotspot transverse size $\sigma_x$ is larger at 7.7 GeV and smaller at higher energies.
+The more spread-out hotspots at low collision energy have less pressure gradients and develop less radial flow, which is constrained by the experimental mean $\pT$ measurements.
+Since the hotspot size represents the average spatial resolution in the collisions, its $\snn$ evolution indicates that the effective collision degree of freedom transits from partons to nucleons as the collision energy decreases.

 The particlization energy density $e_{\rm sw}$, which determines the transition from hydrodynamics to the hadronic transport model, also shows signs of energy dependence.
 At lower beam energies where $\mu_B$ is significant, the system is expected to depart from chemical equilibrium at a lower energy density, motivating a possible $\snn$-dependence of $e_{\rm sw}$.

 In addition to this data-driven strategy, physics considerations can also guide the selection of energy-dependent parameters.
 For example, the parameter $\alpha_{\rm preFlow}$, which governs the initial transverse flow in the pre-equilibrium stage, could plausibly vary with $\snn$, as the duration and dynamics of the nuclear overlap change with beam energy.